 Six Reasons Our Whole Life Insurance is Ideal for Many Military Families

-A surprisingly high percentage of military families own whole life or some other form of permanent life insurance.
+A significant number of military families own whole life or some other form of permanent life insurance.
 What makes it such a good fit for them?

 Effective financial planning is situational financial planning – planning that fully considers and is adapted to each individual or family’s unique circumstances, needs and goals.
 At First Command, we are in the advantageous position of working almost exclusively with new clients who are both young and on active duty in the U.S. military.